sakitakahashi/COVID-sensitivity/README.md

 This repository is for the analysis in the preprint:

-Takahashi, S, Greenhouse B, and Rodríguez-Barraquer, I. Are SARS-CoV-2 seroprevalence estimates biased? *OSF Preprints*.
+Takahashi S, Greenhouse B, and Rodríguez-Barraquer I. Are SARS-CoV-2 seroprevalence estimates biased? *OSF Preprints*.
 Available at: https://osf.io/y3fxt/